Authenticate an embedded app using session tokens

-- Verify the result is the same as the signature sent with the session token.
+- Verify that the result is the same as the signature that was sent with the session token.

 Your app should now work using session token authentication.
 When any network calls are made, you should see the session token being sent in the header: